Skip to main content

 • Students may apply directly with any lender who provides educational loans.
 The University of California has prepared a UC lender list for private loans to assist you.

 • Carefully review the benefits and repayment terms before you select a lender.
+See our Federal Direct Loan vs Private Education Loan Comparison to see a comprehensive list of criteria.

 • Follow the instructions provided by your selected lender, who will notify you of your loan application status and any approved amount.